-One review of 26 types of research also found that a diet great in beans and legumes significantly reduced LDL fat levels.
+One review of 26 types of research also found that a diet ample in beans and legumes significantly reduced LDL fat levels.

-What’s more, Heart Healthy Recipes eating beans connected it to reduced blood pressure (BP) and swelling.
+What’re more, Heart Healthy Recipes eating beans connected to reduced blood pressure (BP) and swelling.
 Both of which are risk factors for cardiac disease.

 Dark chocolate is rich in antioxidants like flavonoids, which can support boost heart health.

 Remarkably, several types of research have related eating chocolate with a lower threat of cardiac disease.